WCSCourses/GenEpiLAC2023/Manuals/Assembly_method_comparison/Assembly_annotation.md

 A recent review from a EUCAST subcommittee summarized the current development status of WGS for bacterial antimicrobial susceptibility testing (AST) for a range or organisms:

-Ellington MJ, et al., (2017) The role of whole genome sequencing in antimicrobial susceptibility testing of bacteria: report from the EUCAST Subcommittee.
+Ellington MJ, _et al_., (2017) The role of whole genome sequencing in antimicrobial susceptibility testing of bacteria: report from the EUCAST Subcommittee.
 Clin Microbiol Infect.
 23:2-22.
 PubMed PMID: 27890457.

 From the phenotypic data you have been given you know that 16B exhibits resistance to penicillin, fusidic acid, methicillin and erythromycin, however you do not know what genes are responsible for this is in this isolate.
 In the first part of this exercise you are going to use a piece of software, `ariba`, and a publicly available curated antibiotic resistance gene database from ResFinder, to rapidly predict the resistome of 16B from the Illumina sequence reads.
 You will also do this for this other ST1 _S. aureus_ isolates MW2 and MSSA476, and correlate the phenotypic metadata with the genetic information.

 <br>

-`ariba` (Antimicrobial Resistance Identifier by Assembly) is a freely available tool (https://github.com/sanger-pathogens/`ariba`).
+`ariba` (Antimicrobial Resistance Identifier by Assembly) is a freely available tool (https://github.com/sanger-pathogens/ariba).
 This tool required a `FASTA` input of reference sequences, which can be a multifasta file or database of antibiotic resistance genes or non-coding sequences.
 This database will serve as one of your inputs and the other is paired sequence reads. `ariba` reports which of the reference sequences were found, plus detailed information on the quality of the assemblies and any variants between the sequencing reads and the reference sequences.

 `ResFinder`, is a web resource for the prediction of antibiotic resistances (www.genomicepidemiology.org).
 It used a curated database of over 2100 acquired antibiotic resistance determinants (Zankari E et al., (2012) Identification of acquired antimicrobial resistance genes.
 J Antimicrob Chemother.
 67:2640-4).